cwendorf/EASI/A-Functions/README.md

 - **estimateFunctions.R** (functions that estimate confidence intervals for means and mean differences)
 - **plotFunctions.R** (functions that plot confidence intervals for means and mean differences)
 - **testFunctions.R** (functions that calculate NHST for means and mean differences)
-- **effectFunctions.R** (functions that calculate confidence intervals for standardized effect sizes)
+- **standardizeFunctions.R** (functions that calculate confidence intervals for standardized effect sizes)

 ## Technical Details